fbpx

 Day 1: Anduze to Meyrueis via the Corniche des Cévennes

-We begin our journey on the road appropriately named the “Corniche des Cévennes”.
-It snakes its way along a ridge linking picturesque ancient villages nestled between the forests of chestnuts & Mediterranean oaks.
+We begin our week of adventure on the road appropriately named the “Corniche des Cévennes”.
+It snakes its way along a ridge linking picturesque ancient villages nestled between forests of chestnuts & Mediterranean oaks.
 Rather than being one climb, it undulates over a series of cols to the high point of the Col de Solpérière (1010m).
-En route, there are several spectacular views of our “playground” for the rest of the week.
+En route, there are several spectacular views of the region we’ll be exploring for the rest of the week.

 After climbing the best part of 50km, we enjoy a descent into the Tarnon valley, which we follow up to the Col de Perjuret (1030m) on the southern edge of the limestone plateau of the Causse Méjéan.
 Our destination is the picture-perfect village of Meyrueis, where we stay for 2 nights.

-As always on a Marmot Tours Classic Cols holiday, there are options and those wanting a bit more can extend the ride by heading up to the Causse Méjéan (987m) and looping back via the Gorges de La Jonte.
+Those wanting a bit more cycling can extend the ride by heading up to the Causse Méjéan (987m) and looping back via the Gorges de La Jonte.

 Classic route: 87km with 1670m ascent [ride profile]